mwhiatt/CS180Project5/README.md

 Pointers: No login has been created so please create a login before proceeding

 Parts submitted by:
- -Vocareum: Matt Hiatt
+ - Vocareum: Matt Hiatt
- -Report on Brightspace: Matt Hiatt
+ - Report on Brightspace: Matt Hiatt
- -Video Presentation: Aryan Mathur
+ - Video Presentation: Aryan Mathur
 Class Descriptions: